NullArray/NetSet/README.md

 # NetSet
-Operational Security utility and automator.
-NetSet has been updated to Version 1.1.0
+Operational Security utility and automator. ( Version 1.1.0 )

 NetSet is designed to automate a number of operations that will help the user with securing their